Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 What About Low Libido Postpartum?

 If you feel like your libido is nonexistent… that’s completely normal.
-Many moms feel disconnected from their sexuality postpartum.
+Many moms feel disconnected from their sexuality after giving birth.
 Hormones, fatigue, stress, and mood changes can all play a role.
 Not to mention - your body is serving your baby, making milk, and comforting them overnight.

 Even medications used to treat postpartum depression or anxiety can impact sexual desire and arousal.